Far-right politics in Serbia: Yugoslavia

-After World War II, the Communist Party of Yugoslavia (KPJ), later known as League of Communists of Yugoslavia (SKJ), came to power and reformed the state as Federal People's Republic of Yugoslavia.
+After World War II, the Communist Party of Yugoslavia (KPJ), later known as the League of Communists of Yugoslavia (SKJ), came to power and reformed the state as the Federal People's Republic of Yugoslavia.
 Josip Broz Tito led Yugoslavia until his death in 1980, and shortly after his death, local branches of the SKJ began promoting ethno-nationalist rhetoric, including the League of Communists of Serbia (SKS).
 The leadership of SKS was replaced by a more conservative one that argued for more nationalist views.
 The early 1980s recession had an impact on Yugoslavia, the crisis was exploited by ethnic nationalists to capture power.
 Also, in the 1980s, a number of paramilitaries began forming in Kosovo.
 The SANU Memorandum, which was leaked in 1986, made an impact on the far-right politics in Serbia; the document combined xenophobic nationalist views with conservative socialism, and it argued for the establishment of Greater Serbia.
 Slobodan Milošević, who held conservative, communist, and anti-liberal views, supported the memorandum and used it to rise to power.
-Milošević staged a party coup against Ivan Stambolić, who opposed the memorandum, and later organised a campaign of street protests, named the anti-bureaucratic revolution.
+Milošević garnered support to remove Ivan Stambolić, who opposed the memorandum, at the 8th Session of the SKS Central Committee and later organised a campaign of street protests, named the anti-bureaucratic revolution.
 This served as a resurgence of the far-right.